-Since many of the symptoms of COVID-19 and influenza overlap, it is strongly recommended that all students, staff, and faculty be immunized with the seasonal flu vaccine as soon as it becomes available.
-Communication strategies emphasizing the importance of this vaccination are in development.
-On-site vaccine clinics will also be available through Student Health Services (students) and Occupational Health Services (employees).
-Typically, it is advisable for individuals to receive the influenza vaccine mid-fall.
-However, the CDC recommends earlier administration this year due to the similarities between the two illnesses as well as to promote the earlier development of improved immunity to the influenza, or seasonal flu, virus.
-Working with local vendors, UTSA intends to host on-campus (Main and Downtown) clinics in September.
+Since many of the symptoms of COVID-19 and influenza overlap, it is strongly recommended that all students, staff, and faculty be immunized with the seasonal flu vaccine, if they have not already done so.
+Further information about vaccine resources is available on the Roadrunner Roadmap website.
+Typically, it is advisable for individuals to receive the flu (influenza) vaccine mid-fall.
+However, the CDC recommended earlier administration this year due to the similarities between the two illnesses as well as to promote the earlier development of improved immunity to the influenza, or seasonal flu, virus.